Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 with $\gamma$ the adiabatic index.
 Protoplanetary disks are stable to radial convection by this criterion.
 They can, however, be unstable to a local, finite amplitude instability that is driven by the radial entropy gradient.
 This instability, called the {\em subcritical baroclinic instability} \citep{petersen07,lesur10b}, is present when,

 (i.e. when the disk is {\em Schwarzschild unstable}), and there is either significant thermal diffusion or a thermal balance set by irradiation and radiative cooling.
 The subcritical baroclinic instability results in the formation of vortices \citep{klahr03} -- hydrodynamic structures of the type exemplified by Jupiter's Great Red Spot with non-zero vorticity ${\bf \omega} \equiv \nabla \times {\bf v}$.
 Vortices are of particular interest because they can both transport angular momentum and, by trapping dust within their cores, accelerate the formation of larger solid bodies \cite{barge95}.
 How efficient they are at accomplishing these tasks is quite hard to assess, because in three dimensional disks vortices are subject to disruptive instabilities \cite{barranco05,shen06,lesur09,lithwick09}\footnote{In two dimensions, on the other hand, vortices are known to be long lived and quite effective agents of angular momentum transport \cite{godon99,johnson05}.}.
-At least qualitatively, the emerging picture is that the population of vortices present in a disk will reflect a balance between mechanisms that generate vorticity (such as the subcritical baroclinic instability, which will probably work best when the disk is passive and not too optically thick), and instabilities that destroy it.
-There is, as yet, no quantitative understanding of this balance, and hence it is not known whether vortices play a major role in either disk evolution or the early stages of planet formation.
+The population of vortices present in a disk will reflect a balance between mechanisms that generate vorticity and instabilities that destroy it.